dvidelabs/poly.shell/README.md

-# Polyshell - multi-site role based job scheduling with local and remote shells
+# Poly.shell
+## - distributed shell job control with role based configuration

-Polyshell is primarily intended to administer server clusters, but it can also be used to schedule other kinds of distributed computation, or to just run simple shell commands.
+Poly.shell is primarily intended to administer server clusters, but it can also be used to schedule other kinds of distributed computation, or to just run simple shell commands.